Updated: Oct 13

 You have a toothache and want to use it to numb the tooth.

-It is definitely not healthy for a pregnant woman to be constantly using oragel to try to alleviate their toothache.
+It is definitely not healthy for a pregnant woman to be constantly using oragel to try to alleviate their toothache or treat a tooth abscess.
 In fact, oragel doesn't even numb your tooth for that long, at most it would be 20 minutes so its much better to just go to the dentist.